superDross/dotfiles/notes/personal/achievements.md

 - GRYP-8406 separated nr streamer into a new project

 - GRYP-8348 refactored some of the logic along with fulfilling the tickets AC (I WANT TO HAVE MULTIPLE CASES OF THIS PRESENT OVER THE YEAR)

+## 15th July

+- refactored ivwbot logic further, including organising meeting with other devs about how we want to abstract the db model for ErrorAlert
+ - Create a base model class that has pydantic base model as a parent: https://jira.yougov.net/browse/GRYP-8400